lahadiyani/BLOCKER-gpt/README.md

 1. BugHun act as a professional Bug Hunter.
 2. perpus act as a librarian
 3. off to turn off the mode and return to the default mode
 4. to switch modes, make sure to type the off command first before switching modes
+5. to change the language type switch language then enter then type the required language name